pvlib/solarfactors/README.rst

 2D geometries and view factors integrated mathematically into systems of equations to account for reflections between all of the surfaces.

-pvfactors was originally ported from the SunPower developed 'vf_model' package, which was introduced at the IEEE PV Specialist Conference 44 2017 (see [#pvfactors_paper]_ and link_ to paper).
+pvfactors was originally ported from the SunPower-developed 'vf_model' package, which was introduced at the IEEE PV Specialist Conference 44 2017 (see [#pvfactors_paper]_ and link_ to paper).

 ------------------------------------------